xgrommx/rx-book/content/guidelines/contract/README.md

   ).subscribe();
 ```

-In this sample the Using operator creates a resource that will be disposed upon unsubscription.
+In this sample the `using` operator creates a resource that will be disposed upon unsubscription.
 The Rx contract for cleanup ensures that unsubscription will be called automatically once an `onError` or `onCompleted` message is sent.

 #### When to ignore this guideline ####